Dr. Peter Lawton

 I personally take the highest quality nutritional supplements daily, which are chosen based on a complete nutritional analysis which is done at our office.
 I have this analysis done every three to four months to fine tune my nutritional needs over time.
 I use traditional western medicine as little as possible, usually only in a crisis or an emergency situation.
 It is much better to be pro-active than reactive when it comes to our health.

-Enough about me!
+Enough about us!
 How can we help you with today’s safe and natural chiropractic care?
 Give us a call at the office (724-934-3911) so we can help you take your first step towards better health.

 9:00 AM-12:00 PM